vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/use-exchange/ex-ug-import-from-parquet.md

 This topic provides an example of how to use Exchange to import NebulaGraph data stored in HDFS or local Parquet files.

-To import a local Parquet file to NebulaGraph, see [NebulaGraph Importer](https://github.com/vesoft-inc/nebula-importer "Click to go to GitHub").

 ## Data set

 This topic takes the [basketballplayer dataset](https://docs-cdn.nebula-graph.com.cn/dataset/dataset.zip) as an example.